Ghazal 71, Verse 10

 SETS == DIALOGUE; EXCLAMATION

-If we put these three comments together, they do the job nicely.
+If we put the verse's three comments together, they do the job nicely.
 The speaker apparently knows the dead man well; he refers to him by his full, dignified title; he speaks of what are (ostensibly at least) his flaws of character; he expresses what feels like sincere sorrow at his death.
-In a closing-verse, it's very appropriate to appear to 'close out' the poet as well.
+In a closing-verse, it's piquant to appear to 'close out' the poet as well.

-NOTE FOR NIT-PICKERS: Is the poet's use of his full name to be considered a use of his pen-name 'Asad', which is included within it?
+Note for nit-pickers: Is the poet's use of his full name to be considered a use of his pen-name 'Asad', which is included within it?
 I don't know, but it would seem logical.
-Another such case: {158,9}.
+Other such cases: {129,7x}; {158,9}.

 This verse is discussed by Faruqi in comparison to a similar verse of Mir's, in an essay that is part of the Mir site.